Artimidor's Essential TV Seriesby Artimidor | created - 07 Jun 2012 | updated - 7 months ago | Public

 Even if you're aware of this premise it won't prepare you for the incomparable mix of melodrama, horror, camp, surrealism and the supernatural that awaits you in Twin Peaks, as "Twin Peaks" is like no other show.
 And there's more.
 Because despite all the darkness and even mythical depth of evil that slowly creeps into the series and adds a bizarre, cryptic turn to the course of events, what dominates the show is its all around quirkiness, the soap opera-like banter, the strange situations and above all an eccentric humorous quality, a far cry from any regular crime series drama.
 Lynch on the one hand goes all the way to depict the primeval existential fears and the horrid things that dwell, thrive in us and corrupt us, but he uncovers these abysses not primarily through hard facts, but by dream-inspired investigation that link subconscious experiences to brutal criminal realities.
 On the other hand the dark humor Lynch injects elevates the show to a mesmerizing and fascinating hybrid of two extremes.
 This all wouldn't work if Lynch couldn't manage to weave a unique spell around the viewer that seduces him into a reality permeated by mythical truths that can be taken as profound and lightweight at the same time.

-Focal point of course is FBI Agent Dale Cooper whose idiosyncratic methods to find a murderer are based more on intuition than logic, but he's just one of the oddball characters that make "Twin Peaks" a real treat: Meet - among others - e.g. Deputy Andy (Stan Laurel inspired), FBI Regional Bureau Chief Gordon Cole (Lynch himself), a dwarf, a giant and a shady presence with the common name Bob to name just a few.
+Focal point of course is FBI Agent Dale Cooper whose idiosyncratic methods to find a murderer are based more on intuition than logic, but he's just one of the oddball characters that make "Twin Peaks" a real treat: Meet - among others - e.g. Deputy Andy (Stan Laurel inspired), FBI Regional Bureau Chief Gordon Cole with a hearing problem (Lynch himself), a dwarf, a giant and a shady presence with the common name Bob to name just a few.
 If you're looking for something you have never seen before and probably will never see again, a crime show between hilarious soap opera and existential profoundness with mythical undertones, then "Twin Peaks" will do the job.
 Side effect: A possible sudden craving for cherry pie and damn fine coffee.
-(And an urge to see the movie that was made as a prequel later on and failed miserably.
-Advice: Skip that one to keep the magic of the series alive.)
+(And an urge to see the controversial movie that was made as a prequel later.
+Enter at your own risk!)

 Air Date: 1990-1991, Episodes: 30 (2 seasons), 47 min.